Spain is a diverse country sharing the Iberian Peninsula with Portugal and a very popular tourist destination.

 The price and function of public transportation depends on where you are.
 In major cities like Madrid or Barcelona and in mid-sized ones like San Sebastian, driving a car is both expensive and nerve-wracking.
 Gasoline is relatively inexpensive compared to other countries in the EU, costing around 1.43$.
 All the major cities in Spain are served by taxis, which are a convenient, though somewhat expensive.

-Utilities are somewhat expensive in Spain, though it’s understandable given it’s one of the most touristy countries in Europe.
+Utilities are somewhat expensive in Spain.
 The utilities there amount to 130$ a month for basic ones like electricity, water, cooling, heating and garbage services.
 Internet remains pricey costing around 45$ a month.
-You cannot get remarkably cheap mobile contracts, but something in the midst of 25$ a month can be found.
+You cannot get staggeringly cheap mobile contracts, but something along the lines of 25$ a month can be found.

 SPORTS & LEISURE